 If you hit your goal number of hours, make note of how you feel in comparison to previous weeks.

-So its time to get a bit more biological in our pyramid.
-Aside from the many physical benefits we gain from this next item of topic, this is a basic need that can weaken your will to move forward also.
+Next, let's get a bit more biological in our pyramid.
+Below we explain a basic need that can weaken your ability to move forward.
 Our next topic pertains to water and hydration.

 Remember how I said you probably "don't care" about "anything besides the necessities" if the lower and most basic parts of your pyramid aren't satisfied?